 Hallmarked In 1914

-Hallmarked in Birmingham in 1914 by S. Blanckensee & Son Ltd., this George V Sterling Silver Quaich is typical in design and generous of size.
+Hallmarked in Birmingham in 1914 by S. Blanckensee & Son Ltd. This handsome, George V, Sterling Silver Quaich is typical in design and generous in size.
 It measures 9"(23 cm) handle to handle, 6”(15cm) in diameter, and 2”(5cm) tall with a weight of 7.5 troy ounces.

 £475ADD TO BASKET MORE PHOTOS